pondurupurnachandrarao-cmd/CPP_Programs/README.md

 20. Write a C++ program to print every digit of a given number in reverse order using a while loop.

 21. Write a C++ program to find the maximum and minimum digits of a given number.

+22. Write a C++ program to find and display all the factors of a given number.